ryanconley1/cf-jupyterlab-samples/README.md

 # Jupyter Notebook Samples with Tanzu Platform for Cloud Foundry
 This repository provides JupyterLab notebooks built with Python, leveraging LangChain and LangGraph.
-They demonstrate patterns for connecting to a variety of services—such as large language models, data services, and vector databases deployed on to Tanzu Platform for Cloud Foundrywhile incorporating service discovery and credential management.
+They demonstrate patterns for connecting to a variety of services—such as large language models, data services, and vector databases deployed on to Tanzu Platform for Cloud Foundry while incorporating service discovery and credential management.

 ## Why JupyterLab on TPCF?